 Green open access – the author makes a version of a research output freely available via an institutional or subject repository.
 Publishers stipulate the version of manuscript that can be self-archived and the length of embargo period following publication before the paper is made open access.

 Hybrid journal – A hybrid journal is a subscription journal that provides an author with the option to publish their article immediately open access (OA) via payment of an article processing charge (APC), which ensures the Version of Record (VOR) is published as OA on the journal website.

 Institutional repository – an online archive of an institution’s scholarly outputs.
 The collection can include publications in peer-reviewed journals, books and book-sections, technical reports, working papers, monographs, conference presentations, audio and visual materials or any other research content that has some scholarly value.
 Imperial's institutional repository is Spiral.

 Metadata – data that describes other data.
 For items in open access repositories, this usually consists of a full bibliographic reference, abstract, keywords and similar information.

 Open access – the online availability of scholarly work via the internet, free of charge to individuals who wish to access and read it.

-Open access journal – A journal who’s content is freely available online and where user rights and the terms of copyright are defined.
+Open access journal or fully open access journal - A journal who’s content is freely available online and where user rights and the terms of copyright are defined.
 True open-access journals can be split into two categories: 1. diamond or platinum open-access journals, which charge no additional publication, open access or article processing fees and 2. gold open-access journals, which charge publication fees (also called article processing charges, APCs).